-The past few days have been tough on Olivia (and to be honest, my husband and I).
+The past few days have been tough on Olivia.
 Reflux pain, vomiting and many sleepless nights has drained her completely.
 We never see these flare ups coming and when they do, it could be a day or days before she is over it.
-It usually entails one of us, myself or my husband, sleeping with her to make sure she doesn’t choke from vomiting in her sleep, positioning her throughout the night to lessen the pain on her abdomen, and giving her reflux meds and pain meds around the clock, hoping to relieve some of the pain she’s feeling.
+Craig and I will take turns, sleeping with her to make sure she doesn’t choke from vomiting in her sleep, positioning her throughout the night to lessen the pain and giving her meds around the clock, hoping to relieve some of the pain she’s feeling.

 One of the many linked conditions to Cerebral Palsy is poor digestion.
-Because CP affects all muscle function and control, the digestive system which is made up of soft muscle tissue is highly affected by this, leaving Olivia with gastroesophageal reflux disease (GERD) and other issues surrounding her entire digestive system.
+Because CP affects all muscle function and control, the digestive system which is made up of soft muscle tissue is highly affected; leaving Olivia with gastroesophageal reflux disease (GERD) and other issues surrounding her entire digestive system.

 It’s during times like this I wish it were possible to switch places with her.
 It kills me watching her go through this.

-Medications offer little relief; instead excessive vomiting caused by mucus from her nasal passages that pools into her throat and chest, keeps this unending vomit cycle.
+Medications offer little relief; instead excessive vomiting caused by mucus from her nasal passages that pools into her throat and chest, continue this unending vomit cycle.
 When I see her go through all of this I can’t help but wonder, will she ever know what a pain free day is like?